luadamek/PyMomentumValidation/README.md

     outFile.Close()
 ```

-The following lines would prepare a batch job for submission.
-This job would use 200 slurm jobs, and run over v03_v2 files.
-The set of files that this corresponds to is visible in utils/filelists.py.
-The queue flavour describes the amount of time that the job is set to run for, and it is 10 minutes in the examples below.

 ## Test one of the jobs locally
 ```
 python Submission/prepare_submission.py --tree_name MuonMomentumCalibrationTree --n_jobs 200 --job_name Nov26_nocalib --queue_flavour 00\:10:\00 --file_flavour v03_v2 --filling_script Macros\/filling_script.py --test